Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

    Specify the output frequency (in timesteps) when data sampling is performed and output to disk.

+.. input_param:: sampling.output_delay

+   **type:** Integer, optional, default = 0

+   Specify the output delay (in timesteps) when data sampling and output will begin during a simulation.
+E.g., a delay of 100 will wait until the 100th timestep to check if, according to the output frequency, sampling should be performed and output to disk.

 .. input_param:: sampling.output_format

    **type:** String, optional, default = "native"